codeforboston/cornerwise/README.md

-# citydash
+# cornerwise
-CityDash/CodeForBoston
+Cornerwise/CodeForBoston

 Purpose :
 ----------------------------------------------------------------------------------------------------------------------------
-This project is used to give updates about the zoning changes to the users/subscribers of the CityDash(Dashboard).
+This project is used to give updates about the zoning changes to the users/subscribers of Cornerwise.

 Features :
 ----------------------------------------------------------------------------------------------------------------------------